memudualimatou/STUDENT-ATTENDANCE-USING-FACIAL-RECOGNITION-SYSTEM-OPENCV/README.md

 The student interact with the system through the graphical user interface(GUI) above.
 The first step the student has to enter his details(Name and ID) this details will be stored in a csv file **'StudentDetailss.csv'**, the ID is Matric Number on the GUI. second step, the student will click on the **CAPTURE IMAGE** button to capture his faces, here 50pictures of the student will be taken and stored in the **TrainingImages** Folder.
-The **haar-cascadeclassifier** file to detect faces through the video stream while the student face is being captured. the notification board will print ou the student details after a succesfull data collection.
+The **haar-cascadeclassifier** file to detect faces through the video stream while the student face is being captured. the notification board will print ou the student details after a succesfull data collection.<br>

 ![capture2](https://github.com/memudualimatou/STUDENT-ATTENDANCE-USING-FACIAL-RECOGNITION-SYSTEM-OPENCV/blob/master/Docs/Images/555.PNG)

+***
 2. **IMAGE TRAINED**

 The student has to click on the  **TRAIN IMAGE** button which will link his details, face features to the **LBPHrecognizer** to ease further face recognition, the recognizer will save the face features in the **trainner.yml** and "IMAGE TRAINED" will be printed on the GUI notification board after a successfull linkage.

+***
 3. **FACE TRACKING**

 The student has to click on the **TRACK IMAGE** button to allow the face recognizer to track his face through a video stream, when trhe system successfully recognize the student face, his details will show and "ATTENDANCE UPDATED" will be printed out otherwise , the ID will be Unkown and "ID UNKOWN, ATTENDANCE NOT UPDATED" will be printed out.
-Simustenously, a csv file **AttendanceFile.csv'** will be updated with the ID,NAME of the student and DATE Aand TIME at which his face has recognized.
+Simustenously, a csv file **AttendanceFile.csv'** will be updated with the ID,NAME of the student and DATE Aand TIME at which his face has recognized.<br>

 ![capture3](https://github.com/memudualimatou/STUDENT-ATTENDANCE-USING-FACIAL-RECOGNITION-SYSTEM-OPENCV/blob/master/Docs/Images/ezgif.com-gif-maker%20(1).gif)